cylc/cylc-doc/src/7-to-8/caveats.rst

 UI Server
 ---------

-Authorization
-   A full-featured authorization system has been implemented for Cylc 8, but the UI doesn't yet provide easy access to other users' UI Servers.

 CLI via UIS
    The ability to route Cylc commands via the UIS is planned for a future release